JAXPARROW/DjTube/README.md

 Please make sure to update tests as appropriate.

 ## Credits 💎
-Thanks to [alexmercerind](https://github.com/alexmercerind) for making awesome library [youtube-search-python](https://github.com/alexmercerind/youtube-search-python) which searches Video and Playlist from Youtube.
+💥Thanks to [alexmercerind](https://github.com/alexmercerind) for making awesome library [youtube-search-python](https://github.com/alexmercerind/youtube-search-python) which searches Video and Playlist from Youtube.

+💥Thanks to [Lewicpro](https://github.com/lewicpro) for making the UI more appealing than before.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)